addania/coding/src/pages/Tabula_Rasa.md

 docker-ce | 5:19.03.5~3-0~ubuntu-bionic | https://download.docker.com/linux/ubuntu bionic/stable amd64 Packages
 ```

-> And pick the one you want (I would opt for latest one):
+> Pick the version you want (I would opt for latest one):

 ```
 5:19.03.6~3-0~ubuntu-eoan